Ankitkr20/road-accident-dashboard/README.md

 ## 📬 Contact

-Feel free to connect for collaboration or questions via GitHub Issues or Pull Requests.
+Feel free to connect for collaboration or questions via GitHub Issues or Pull Requests at 18krankit@gmail.com.